Some types of sensors have additional properties described below.

 This option is displayed for impulse fuel consumption sensors and becomes available when the Calculate fuel consumption by sensor option is enabled.
 If the Skip the first zero value option is activated and the value of the Maximum impulses field is 0, the difference between the current and previous sensor values is taken into account when calculating the fuel consumption.
 If the value of the Maximum impulses field is nonzero, the Skip the first zero value option is not taken into account when calculating the fuel consumption.

 This option is available for the sensors that can be influenced by occasional resets (mileage sensor, absolute engine hours, absolute fuel consumption sensor).
 When this option is enabled, the system uses the following algorithm.
 The value from the latest message is compared to the previous one.
 If the value is greater than the previous one, their difference is added to the previous value.
 If it is less, the value from the latest message is added.
 This algorithm ensures that the resets are taken into account and correct data is obtained.

 Overflow by raw data

-This property is also applicable to the driver or trailer assignment sensors.
+This property is available for the driver or trailer assignment sensors.
 You can type a custom code in the Separation code field.
-If the code is specified, the driver/trailer separation is carried out when the empty value or the code is received.
+If the code is specified, the driver/trailer separation is carried out when an empty value or a separation code is received.

 A number consisting of many characters can be indicated as a separation code if a long or text parameter which is not an expression is selected for the sensor without applying the calculation table.
 In other cases, the sensor value may be rounded and automatic separation may not work.